Pankti99/Computer-_Vision/README.md

 (2) Dilation:

 => It enlarges the foreground and shrinks  the background.Add pixels to the object boundaries. areas of the foreground pixels grow in size      while holes within these regions becomes smaller.

+(3) Opening:

+=> Smoothing contours and eliminates protrusions. used for spot and noise removal. performed by erosion and next dialtion. reduces salt noise.

+(4) Closing:

+=> Smoothin sections of contours , fuses narrow breaks,fill gaps in contours. used for removal of holes. performed by dialtion and next erosion. reduces pepper noise.